BA Fashion

 Year 4

-- six-outfit graduate collection that may be showcased at the annual ECA Fashion Shows and exhibited externally
+• a six-outfit graduate collection that you may showcase at the annual ECA Fashion Shows and exhibit externally

-At this level, creativity is married with an understanding of the context for your design work.
+At this level, creativity is combined with an understanding of the context for your design work.

 You will be encouraged to develop innovative approaches to materials, design and garment construction methods.